 I am a spy, through and through.
 I love tracking and analyzing and figuring out clues (grew up reading Nancy Drew). 🙂

-This is a trait that can help you in life, but most importantly, when you’re a blogger, it becomes even MORE important.
+This is a trait that can help you in life, but most importantly, when you’re a blogger, it becomes even MORE important to track blog traffic and metrics.

 Because listen, there is absolutely no point in putting things in front of your readers eyes that they don’t care about.